Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 - a9059cbb =  Method ID, the function identifier of 8 bytes
 - The Function parameters are 2 groups of exactly 32 bytes:
   - Address to send to: the address where the coins are sent
-  - Qunatity:  the amount, quantity that has been sent
+  - Quantity:  the amount, quantity that has been sent

-By splitting the input in 4 meaningfull hexadecimal values, and transform the values in decimals values we can obtain the desired predictors values.
+By splitting the input in 4 meaningful hexadecimal values, and transform the values in decimals values we can obtain the desired predictors values.

 ### 5 Target: Bitcoin Quantity

-Using the same source BigQuery database I have retrived Bitcoin transaction data with similar sql query.
+Using the same source BigQuery database I have retrieved Bitcoin transaction data with similar sql query.

-### 6 Time alignemnt
+### 6 Time alignment

-Ethereum and Bitcoin, being two differnt blockchains, generate blocks and therefore authenticate tranactions at different time and frequency.
+Ethereum and Bitcoin, being two different blockchains, generate blocks and therefore authenticate transactions at different time and frequency.
 To make the quantity transactions of the two coins comparable and aligned I grouped the transactions and summed the quantity with intervals of 30 minutes, with the following final results:

 - Tether